Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Methods

-We consider four stellar cases: F3V, G2V, K0V, and M0V.
-These cases were chosen to cover a broad range of $T_{\mathrm{eff}}$ for stellar types with convective envelopes.
-All boxes have the same number of gridpoints (512 $\times$ 512 in the horizontal direction and 500 in the vertical direction).
-The scaling for the horizontal and the vertical geometric extent is done such that the number of granules in each box is roughly the same and the number of pressure scale heights below the photosphere is also similar ($\sim 7.5$).
+We considered four stellar cases: F3V, G2V, K0V, and M0V, chosen to cover a broad range of $T_{\mathrm{eff}}$ for stellar types with convective envelopes.
+All boxes have the same number of grid-points (512 $\times$ 512 in the horizontal direction and 500 in the vertical direction).
+The scaling for the horizontal and the vertical geometric extent was done such that the number of granules in each box is roughly the same and the number of pressure scale heights below the photosphere is also similar ($\sim 7.5$).
 For the G-star, this corresponds to 4 Mm below the surface and a horizontal extent of 9 Mm $\times$ 9 Mm.

-The boundaries are periodic in the horizontal $x,y$, direction.
+The boundaries are periodic in the horizontal $x,y$ direction.
 The top boundary ($z_{\mathrm{top}}$) is open to outflows and closed to inflows, with vertical magnetic fields.
 The bottom boundary ($z_{\mathrm{bot}}$) is symmetric\footnote{This refers to the way the derivative is handled across the ghost cells.
-Symmetric boundary implies the same value in the ghost cell ($q_g$) next to the boundary domain cell ($q_d$), such that the derivative across the boundary is zero ($q_g=q_d$), and anti-symmetric implies a value with the opposite sign ($q_g=-q_d$)} for mass flux ($\rho\vec{v}$), entropy downflows and magnetic fields.
-Note that the magnetic field boundary condition also allows horizontal field to be advected across the bottom boundary.
-This 'mimics' the presence of magnetic field deeper in the convection zone, as considered previously based on equipartition arguments \citep{rempel2014,hotta_ssd}.
+Symmetric boundary implies the same value in the ghost cell ($q_g$) next to the boundary domain cell ($q_d$), such that the derivative across the boundary is zero ($q_g=q_d$), and anti-symmetric implies a value with the opposite sign ($q_g=-q_d$)} for mass flux ($\rho\vec{v}$), entropy downflows, and magnetic fields.
+This magnetic field boundary condition also allows horizontal field to be advected across the bottom boundary.
+This "mimics" the presence of magnetic field deeper in the convection zone, as considered previously on the basis of equipartition arguments \citep{rempel2014,hotta_ssd}.
 The magnetic field BC may not necessarily preserve the $\nabla \cdot \vec{B}=0$ constraint.
-However, the hyperbolic divergence cleaning approach \citep{divbclean} employed in \textit{MURaM} takes care of the $\nabla \cdot \vec{B}$ errors reasonably well ($(\nabla\cdot\vec{B})_{\mathrm{rms}}/(||B||/\Delta z) \sim O(10^{-3})$, see Fig. \ref{fig:divB}).
+However, the hyperbolic divergence cleaning approach \citep{divbclean} employed in \textit{MURaM} takes care of the $\nabla \cdot \vec{B}$ errors reasonably well: $(\nabla\cdot\vec{B})_{\mathrm{rms}}/(||B||/\Delta z) \sim O(10^{-3})$; we refer to Fig. \ref{fig:divB} for details.